Rodent Services in Pasadena, CA

 Rodent Exclusion in Pasadena

 Rodent exclusion is the structural side of the work — sealing the gaps that let rodents in so the next generation can’t use the same routes.
-Trapping addresses the rodents currently in the home; exclusion keeps the situation from repeating.
+Trapping addresses the rodents currently in the home; exclusion improves trapping results and keeps the situation from repeating.

 Pasadena’s older homes have entry points in places that aren’t obvious without a careful inspection — lath-and-plaster walls that have separated at corners, gaps around original plumbing runs, vented crawl spaces with original wood framing, and soffit seams where the construction has shifted over the years.